watsoninfosec/ELK-SIEM/Deployment-Guide/Security-Module/Security-Module.md

 ## "Warning"

-Note:

 This is only for the rebuild only and not for the initial build.
-This will only work if you created this build from the last deployment only.
+The below command will only work if you created this build from the last deployment only.
+This will remove the Root CA, that you copied above.

 ~~~
 cd /
 sudo rm -r /ca/
 ~~~

+Permission Changes Below.
 - Now let change some permissions:

 ~~~